Workbench Command is a set of command-line tools that can be used to perform simple and complex operations within Connectome Workbench.

 [-show-map-name] - print map index and name before each output

-For each column of the input, a single number is printed, resulting from
+For each column of the input, a line of text is printed, resulting from

 the specified operation.
 You must specify exactly one of -area-surface